mochoabuilds/-cognition-/README.md

 ## 1 SUMMARY

-* Advances in machine learning have given corner stores a far shinier array of tools.
-Along with other great minds, we test whether algorithms could enable corner stores to conduct autonomous checkout with loyal regulars.
-We believe our technology will spark major improvements in how corner stores run their business.
-We take the idea of waiting in line entirely out of the equation and make corner store checkout more simple, certain and hospitable.
+* Advances in machine learning have given neighborhood corner stores far shinier toolkit.
+My test is whether algorithms could enable corner stores to conduct autonomous checkout.
+I believe this technology could spark major improvements in how corner stores run their business.
+We take the idea of waiting in line entirely out of the equation and checkout more simple, certain and hospitable.
+* What's more, the introduction of modern, legally enforceable computer vision privacy rights will be politically fraught.
+Reform must keep up the long, hard slog of countering implicit bias, cementing privacy rights and building the infrastructure to uphold them.
+Those building machine learning applications must accept greater responsiblity for its future.
+We must be part of setting the agenda, attitute, culture and laws around computer vision privacy rights.
+I consider this daily in developing this autonomous checkout application.

 ## 1.1 INTRODUCTION

-* Corner stores - part pantry, part place to hug the block.
+* Corner stores -- part pantry, part place to hug the block.
 Their prescence can't be underestimated.
 Hyperlocal by nature, corner stores are inherently loyal to their surrounding community.
 Many people been known to benefit from handshake deals that let them grab goods on credit.
 This socio-economic infrastructure can't be underestimated, it's key to safety and prosperity in our young Midwestern cities.
+* What's more,

 ## 1.2 WHY FOCUS ON CORNER STORES?

 * To win in the corner store market today, you gotta have loyal regulars.
-Our technology focuses on making them more simple, certain and hospitable.
+Our technology focuses on making checkout more simple, certain and hospitable.

-* What unique about our service is that it accesses machine learning programs remotely rather than installing them on actual computers - so applications are highly automated, readily avaliable and easy-to-use.
-Applications include:
+* What unique about our technology is that it accesses machine learning programs both remotely/locally rather than installing them on big old actual computers, instead it's done on hand sized edge computing devices - so applications are highly automated, readily avaliable and easy-to-use.
+Apps include:
-	* Autonomous Checkout >> Watch shoppers browse shelves, keep a running tab of items taken from shelves and prompt shoppers with SMS payment upon exit
+	* Autonomous Checkout >> System watches guests browse shelves, keeps a running tab of items taken from shelves and prompts guests with SMS payment upon exit
-	* What You "AlmostBought" App >> Detect shoppers' cross product interactions to better understand product positioning strategies
+	* What You "AlmostBought" App >> Detect guests cross product interactions to better understand product positioning strategies
-	* Data Exchange >> Shoppers share and sell their data for training machine learning models
+	* Data Exchange >> Guests share and sell their data for training machine learning models

 ## 1.3 HOW WE DO IT?

 * To transform the corner store, and not just its IT department, we take mature open-source software and embed it in services everyone can trust.
-A culture of human-centered design, test-driven development and edge-cloud operations drive our highly automated and easy-to-use services.
+A culture of human-centered design, test-driven development and edge-cloud operations drive our highly automated and easy-to-use applications.

 ## 2 RELATED WORKS

 ## 3 THEORY + METHODS

 * To address our biggest challenge, the impracticality of approaching every machine learning problem with brute computing power, we looked for shortcuts.
-Rather than having software/hardware see corner store scenarios thru step by step thinking, our technology sees scenarios with its own "intuition" learned from translated rules of thumb that humans also lean on, but struggle to articulate.
-Our in-house autoencoder translates these rules of thumb to make more functional and understandable for our software.
+Rather than having software/edge devices see corner store scenarios thru step by step thinking, our tech sees scenarios with its own "intuition".
+It learns that from translated rules of thumb that humans also lean on, but struggle to articulate.
+Our in-house autoencoder does the translating of these rules of thumb to make real world scenarios more understandable for our applications.
-* This is not our original system, but our current approach gives us more room to grow and boost our technology's accuracy further.
+* This is not our original system, but our current approach gives us more room to grow and boost our tech's accuracy further.
 We have tried dozens of different ways to construct an autonomous checkout system before designing this one from scratch.

 ## 3.1 SYSTEM OVERVIEW

-* Our system consists of an off-the-shelf camera and Jetson Xavier NX embedded computing board that runs our code/magic using NVIDIA's JetPack SDK for libraries, APIs, debugging and optimization.
+* Our system consists of an off-the-shelf camera and Jetson Xavier NX embedded computing board that runs our code using NVIDIA's JetPack SDK for libraries, APIs, debugging and optimization.

 ## 3.2 UPLOADING/PRETRAINING NETWORK

 * We use an offshoot of ImageNet model to pretrain our multi-stream network.
-We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across ~22k categories.
+We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across thousands of  categories.
 Pretraining allows us to avoid representational bottlenecks, boost our activations per tile and helps us better balance the width and depth of the network.

 ## 3.3 COLLECTING TRAINING DATA ("ETHNOGRAPHIC AUTOENCODER")

 * Bias is inevitable when training autonomous checkout models for human action-object detections in video streams.
-To mitigae this we build datasets for each respective corner store to better debase the dominant groups (i.e. software engineers) claim as the norm.
-Our reality is political, but the dominant groups claim as the norm when training autonomous checkout models need not be.
-We believe this approach helps models better "see" the sensitive interpretations of what humans feel is important.
-Our in-house "ethographic autoencoder" translates human rules of thumb from staff and loyal regulars into a lanugage machine learning models can use to "see" corner stores with their own hyperlocal "intuition".
-This "intuition" proves immensely helpful in edge cases.
+To mitigate this we build datasets for each respective corner store to better debase the dominant groups (i.e. AI developers) claim as the norm.
+Our reality is political, but the dominant groups claim as the norm when training AI applications need not be.
+We believe this approach helps the models better "see" the sensitive interpretations of what humans feel is important.
+* Our in-house "ethographic autoencoder" translates human rules of thumb from staff and loyal regulars into a lanugage AI models can use to "see" corner stores with their own hyperlocal "intuition".
+This "intuition" will prove immensely helpful in future edge cases.

-* STEP 1 >> DataCollection - Video Streams & Hand Labeling
+* STEP 1 >> DataCollection - Hand labeling of human rules of thumb into video streams
-* STEP 2 >> TidyDataSet - In-house "ethnographic autonencoder" makes use of collected field data that are semantically similar to more robustly label human-object interactions in video streams
+* STEP 2 >> TidyDataSet - In-house "ethnographic autonencoder" notices human-action interactions that are semantically similar to hand labeled human rules of thumb from previous video streams
-* STEP 3 >> ReproducibilityRecipe - Set up classification calculations in a way that promotes common data standards and portability across multiple corner stores for better flow of shopper data
+* STEP 3 >> ReproducibilityRecipe - Set up classification calculations in a way that promotes common data standards and portability across multiple corner stores for better flow of this store-by-store "intuiton" across neighborhoods

 ## 3.4 ADDING NETWORK LAYERS